sapcraft-org/Learn-djs-v12/README.md

 cd local
 vim main.js
-Run the bot once to see if it works cd ~/Announcer npm run-script run-announcer
+Run the bot once to see if it works cd ~/Discord_Bot-Ep1 npm run-script run-Discord_Bot-Ep1

 # For Node.js User only
  # [creating bot] #